 If yours was the only sign on the block, you’d have no problem attracting attention.
 Simply put up your business name and hang out the sign.
-But you’re not the only sign on the block.
+But chances are you’re not the only sign on the block.
 You’ve got competitors—not just direct business competitors, but other businesses looking to capture attention before you do.
 That’s why it pays to get creative.
 We have a few sign design tips to help you ensure your signs get the attention they deserve.

 When you create a sign from scratch, it’s tempting to want to publish all of the information you can.
 Don’t do it this way.
 Instead, think like a Spartan.